SuperOfficeDocs/superoffice-docs/docs/automation/trigger/index.md

 * In Service, click the cogwheel in the top right corner, click **System design** and then **CRMScript**.

 > [!NOTE]
-> Creating scripts (not macros) will require the Expander Services license.
+> Creating scripts and macros will require the Developer Tools license (formerly Expander Services).
 This is an additional cost per site.

 ## What kind of triggers can I create?